40 Project Management Skills: Soft, Hard & Technical Skills

 Some say that leadership is a personality trait or a soft skill that can’t be taught.
 While some project managers have better people skills than others, we think everyone has the potential to learn how to apply proven leadership skills and techniques.

-As a project manager, you’re responsible not only for project success but also need to be a leader that applies leadership skills to guide and motivate team members to achieve their goals.
+As a project manager, you’re responsible not only for project success but also need to be a leader who applies leadership skills to guide and motivate team members to achieve their goals.

 Communication skills go hand-in-glove with leadership.
 You can’t be an effective project manager if you’re unable to articulate what it is you need your project team to do.
 But you’re not only going to be communicating with your team, you’ll need to have a clear communication plan for your customers, stakeholders and contractors.